This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Explore the Palace of the Normans and Cappella Palatina

-Next to the old city gate of Porta Nuova, and one of the top things to do in Palermo according to Lonely Planet, the spectacular Palazzo dei Normanni was home to the Kings of Sicily throughout the rule of the Normans, and for all rulers thereafter.
+Next to the old city gate of Porta Nuova, and one of the top things to do in Palermo according to Lonely Planet, the spectacular Palazzo dei Normanni was home to the Kings of Sicily throughout the rule of the Normans and for all rulers thereafter.

 Discover the Cathedral of Palermo

-Basically whatever architectural style you like – Norman, Moorish, Gothic, Baroque – you’ll get it in the sacred yet sumptuous beauty of the Cattedrale di Palermo.
+Basically, whatever architectural style you like – Norman, Moorish, Gothic, Baroque – you’ll get it in the sacred yet sumptuous beauty of the Cattedrale di Palermo.

-Look for the Meridiana – a bronze line running north to south in the cathedral’s floor.
+Look for the Meridiana – a bronze line running north to south on the cathedral floor.
 There’s a small hole in one of the domes, so the sun crosses the meridian at solar noon at different spots along the line, according to the time of year.
 The ends of the Meridiana mark the summer and winter solstices, while marble inlays along the meridian represent the signs of the zodiac throughout the year.

 Teatro Massimo